nigelrodrigues15/Sentey/README.md

 ## Background and Overview

 Sentey is a data visualization tool that is used to analyze tweets for varying sentiment and emotion.
-Users will provide a key word or hastag, and Sentey will filter and retrive the lastest tweets that maatch the specific keyword or hastag and then parse the information for the context it was used in.
+Users will provide a key word or hastag, and Sentey will filter and retrive the lastest tweets that match the specific keyword or hastag and then parse the information for the context it was used in.
 This data will then be sent for sentiment analysis using Meaning Cloud text analysis API, which will return JSON of the completed analysis.

 The results of this analysis will be graphically displayed to the User using a data visualization tool, most likely D3 or Chart.js, etc.